Is it time to prepare your home for winter?

 Your windows are an extremely vulnerable aspect of your home.
 Moisture can seep through the cracks, freeze, and expand the caulking.
 This can lead to all sorts of damage if left unchecked, not to mention you’ll be heating the outside rather than the inside!
 You can prevent this problem yourself by following the dos and don’ts of caulking.

 Caulking your windows can restore the seal between the pane and the frame.
-This prevents the expansion and damage that can incur from the aforementioned freezing and moisture.
+This prevents the expansion and damage that can occur from the aforementioned freezing and moisture.

 Check your heating system